MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-meters.md

 For detailed pricing information, see [Power Apps pricing.](https://powerapps.microsoft.com/pricing/)

 > [!NOTE]
-> In March 2022 we will release a preview of the Power Platform requests meter.
-During this preview we will report on usage of Power Platform requests however we will not bill for this usage until we reach GA for this meter.
+> In March 2022, we will release a preview of the Power Platform requests meter.
+During this preview we will report on usage of Power Platform requests, however, we will not bill for this usage until we reach general availability (GA) for this meter.
 If you link an environment to an Azure subscription, users and flows in the environment can consume more than their entitled usage without being throttled or paying for overages.
-.

 ### Power Apps per-app meter